-When the work of healing is done, the scab dries up and falls off, leaving behind the repaired skin and, often, a scar.
-At this point, the scar will be almost 80-90% the strength of normal skin.
+When healing is done, the scab dries up and falls off, leaving behind the repaired skin and, often, a scar.
+At this point, the scar will be almost 80%–90% the strength of normal skin.
 It’ll take a few months for the scar to be back to 100% strength of normal skin.

-Why do scars look different from normal skin?
-Our skin is made up of two proteins: elastin, which gives skin its flexibility, and collagen, which gives it strength.
-But because the body cannot create new elastin, scars are made entirely of collagen.
-So they’re tougher and less flexible than the skin around them.
+Scars look different from normal skin.
+That’s because skin is made up of two proteins: elastin, which gives skin its flexibility, and collagen, which gives it strength.
+The body can’t create new elastin, so scars are made entirely of collagen.
+They’re tougher and less flexible than the skin around them.

 Caring for Serious Wounds at Home

 Serious wounds don’t heal overnight.
 It can take weeks for the body to build new tissue.
-So after you leave the hospital or doctor’s office, good home care is important to prevent infection and minimize scarring.
+So good home care is important to prevent infection and minimize scarring.

-Because wounds can be so different, your doctor will give you instructions on how to take care of yourself after you go home from the hospital.
-In most cases, doctors will ask patients to do the following things:
+The doctor will give you instructions on how to care for your child as the wound heals.
+In most cases, doctors ask patients to:

-- Keep the wound covered with a clean dressing until there’s no more fluid draining from it.
-A doctor or nurse will give you instructions on how to change your dressing and how often.
+- Keep the wound covered with a clean dressing until there’s no fluid draining from it.
+A doctor or nurse will give you instructions on how to change the dressing and how often.

-- Wait an average of 2-4 days after surgery before showering.
-Because each case is different, ask your nurse or doctor what to do before you can shower again.
+- Wait about 2–4 days after surgery before showering.
+Because each case is different, ask your nurse or doctor what to do before your child can shower again.

 - Avoid picking or scratching scabs.
 A scab may itch as the skin underneath heals, but picking or scratching can rip the new skin underneath.
 The wound will take longer to heal and the scar it leaves may be worse.

 Our bodies rely on vitamins and minerals to heal.
-Try to eat healthy foods — especially lots of vitamin-rich fruits and vegetables and lean proteins — while your wound is healing.
-Drink plenty of water and eat high-fiber foods like whole grains to avoid constipation.
-(Constipation can be a side effect of pain medication.)
+Offer your child healthy foods — especially lots of vitamin-rich fruits and vegetables and lean proteins — while the wound heals.
+They should drink plenty of water and eat high-fiber foods like whole grains to avoid constipation.
+(Constipation can be a side effect of pain medicine.)

-Your wound might heal quickly, but scars can take longer.
-For thick scars, try massaging the area with lotion or petroleum jelly.
+The wound might heal quickly, but scars can take longer.
+For thick scars, the doctor might recommend massaging the area with lotion or petroleum jelly.
 Doing this helps the collagen mingle with the elastin in the surrounding skin, decreasing some of the scarring.
-Ask your doctor or a wound care nurse if massaging the wound is a good idea before you try it.

 If a deep or large wound gets infected, it can be a serious problem.
-Call your doctor or surgeon right away if any of these things happen:
+Call your doctor or surgeon right away if:

-- You develop a fever or swollen glands (or both).
+- Your child has a fever or swollen glands (or both).

-- You have increased pain even though you are using painkillers, or the pain radiates out beyond the wound area.
+- Your child has increased pain even with pain medicine, or the pain is felt beyond the wound area.

 - The area around the wound is getting more swollen.